BSN | Nursing Degree

 How You'll Learn

 The IWU BSN program incorporates both coursework and clinical practice into the curriculum.
-In addition to general education requirements, courses in anatomy, physiology, pharmacology and others are accompanied by hands-on learning through simulations in our state-of-the-art Fortune Simulation lab.
+In addition to general education requirements, courses in anatomy, physiology, pharmacology, and others are accompanied by hands-on learning through simulations in our state-of-the-art Fortune Simulation lab.

 What You'll Do

 Multiple clinical sites enhance variety and exposure to different settings.
-Our student nurses learn how to holistically understand patient conditions and situations through an intentional focus on cultural, psychological, developmental and spiritual as well as physical assessments.
+Our student nurses learn how to holistically understand patient conditions and situations through an intentional focus on cultural, psychological, developmental, and spiritual as well as physical assessments.
 In addition to local health agencies, students benefit from transcultural nursing experiences throughout the world.

 Where You'll Go

 Students earning a degree from Indiana Wesleyan University School of Nursing will soon discover that IWU opens many doors for career experiences of all kinds.
 We have, for example, wonderful global relationships with La Gonave Wesleyan Hospital in La Gonave, Haiti; Zimba Mission Hospital in Zambia, Africa; and Shenyang Medical College in Shenyang, China.
-Our School or Nursing students can also visit Bulgaria, Jamaica, Kenya, Belize and Ecuador to experience and engage with new cultures.
+Our School of Nursing students can also visit Bulgaria, Jamaica, Kenya, Belize, and Ecuador to experience and engage with new cultures.

 Faculty

-Learning from Leaders
+Learning from Leadersschool-of-nursing-faculty

 Faculty members make themselves available.
 Many make use of social media, such as Twitter, to help students stay in touch.
 They have been identified as having the personal strengths required of gifted teachers:

-- In tune with the emotions of others
+• In tune with the emotions of others

-- Sees the untapped potential in others
+• See the untapped potential in others

-- Constant drive for accomplishing tasks
+• Have a constant drive for accomplishing tasks

-- Seeks to take people and projects from great to excellent
+• Seek to take people and projects from great to excellent

 After Graduation